 1. Practice With a Variety of Pens and Markers

 There are many pens and markers to choose from when it comes to pretty handwriting.
-You will find that your choice of pen or marker can make even your basic handwriting look so much better even without lettering skills.
+You will find that your choice of pen or marker can make even your basic handwriting look so much better even without any special lettering skills.

 Gather some pens – a fountain pen, gel pen, marker or pencil.
 Ballpoint pens are not the best to use – the ink can be uneven.